Understanding investment risks: A comprehensive guide

 Credit risk is particularly relevant for fixed-income investments like bonds.
 If a bond issuer defaults, you may lose some or all of your investment.
 This risk is higher for bonds with lower credit ratings, making it essential to conduct a thorough investment risk assessment before investing.

 A default can have a domino effect, causing other investors to lose confidence and sell off similar assets, further driving down prices.
-Investing in bonds with high credit ratings and diversifying your fixed-income portfolio can mitigate credit risk.
+Invest in bonds with high credit ratings and diversify your fixed-income portfolio to mitigate credit risk.

 Liquidity risk